DirtyHarryLYL/HAKE-Action-Torch/MODEL.md

 ### Results

 We evaluate the performance of the pretrained model on **PaSta and verb detection** tasks, and report the mAP results on each task.
-We also report the results when "no_interaction" is not included to show the detection performance only when the interaction occurs.
+We also report the results when "no_interaction" is not included to show the detection performance only when specific interaction occurs.

 |  Task         | w/ no_interaction(mAP) | w/o no_interaction(mAP) |
 |    ----       | ---- | ---- |